- Management Plan

 - The recipient populations are monitored and the number of offspring recorded over the next few years.
 At the end of the project a genetic study will be carried out by BROZ to compare with the baseline genetic study done at the beginning of the project.

 The translocations are informed by the results of a genetic screening study and expert guidance.
 This is based on the Action Plan for the Conservation of the European Ground Squirrel in the European Union and following a methodology from a Methodical Handbook on the restitution of ground squirrels in Slovakia as well as experience from previous ground squirrel restitution projects across Europe.
+Additionally, new colonies will be established on suitable sites throughout the project as recommended by the head zoologist.

 This series of translocations follows on from the previous translocation in 2022 where 840 individuals were translocated.